moon-home/WebDevBackbone/WebAppPHP_UniversityMichigan/ClassNotes.md

 Type the folloing on terminal of Linux based systems (non-Windows basically):
 <img src="./imgs/request_response_code.png" width="1000">

 The above is automatically done in browser.
-You can find the content in developer tool:
+You can find the content in developer tool (Network-file-header):
 <img src="./imgs/headerbody_in_developertool.png" width="1000">